Subordinating Conjunctions

 Cause and Effect

 'Cause and effect conjunctions' are used to express why an event happens or what is the result of an event.
-Every conjunction that can be used with the same function is placed into this group.
-The most common cause and effect conjunctions are:
+Every conjunction that can serve this function belongs to this group.
+The most common cause-and-effect conjunctions are:

 Since I did not do the assignment, the teacher is going to be really angry.